Ginger Brioche Bread Recipe

-This decadently rich buttery sweet Ginger Brioche Bread Loaf is so good on its own that it doesn’t even need a spread; however, sometimes I just do it anyway.
+This decadently rich buttery sweet Ginger Brioche Bread Recipe is so good on its own that it doesn’t even need a spread; however, sometimes I just do it anyway.

 Although this one is definitely on the “naughty list” when it comes to nutrition, it is certainly well worth the time and effort on treat day.

 Use some good stem ginger and add as much or as little depending on your preference.
 If I’m eating the Brioche bread with a soup I tend not to add so much ginger but if I’m eating it on its own I pack it full for a delicious treat…..heaven.